cockroachdb/docs/v19.2/cockroachcloud-upgrade-policy.md

 CockroachCloud supports the [latest major version](https://www.cockroachlabs.com/docs/stable/) of CockroachDB and the version immediately preceding it.
 Support for these versions includes minor version updates and security patches.

 ## Minor Version Upgrades
-["Minor" versions](https://www.cockroachlabs.com/docs/releases/#testing-releases) (or "point" releases) are stable, backward-compatible improvements to the major versions of CockroachDB.
+[Minor versions](https://www.cockroachlabs.com/docs/releases/#testing-releases) (or "point" releases) are stable, backward-compatible improvements to the major versions of CockroachDB.
 CockroachCloud automatically upgrades all clusters to the latest supported minor version (for example, v19.2.1 → v19.2.2).

 {{site.data.alerts.callout_danger}}
 Single-node clusters will experience some downtime during cluster maintenance.